Works Register Home Log In Authors

 Which cannot be entered?

-The door — is the present and the windows — the past.
+The door — is the present, while the windows — the past.

 Those who desire to possess in the future